scaffold-eth/se-2-challenges/README.md

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

-Part 1: Getting Reservese 🏦
+Part 1: Getting Reserves 🏦
-1. How can we verify that user is withdrawing an `amount` of `liquidity` that they actually have?
+1. How can we verify that a user is withdrawing an `amount` of `liquidity` that they actually have?
 2. Just like the `deposit()` we need both assets.
 How much ETH does our DEX have?
-Remember this function is not payable, so we don't have to subtract anything.
+Remember, this function is not payable, so we don't have to subtract anything.
 3. What is the value of `tokenReserve`?

 Part 2: Performing Calculations 🤖